 Why might someone be into sensation play?

 Often linked to sensory deprivation, sensation play is all about feeling, and sometimes feeling the unexpected.
 We expect something sharp-looking to be really painful but then discover that it’s actually not nearly as sharp as we thought.
-We use a piece of ice, but then discover that it actually feels more like a sharp pain, or a seemingly normal metal spoon has spent some time in quite hot water and delivers a sensation that we were least expecting.
+We use a piece of ice, but then discover that it actually feels more like a sharp pain, or a seemingly normal metal spoon that has spent some time in quite hot water and delivers a sensation that we were least expecting.
 Sensation play can be nice and exciting for both partners, or it can be a great way to punish an unruly submissive, it all depends on your mood!

 How did you discover you were into sensation play?

 My discoveries in sensation play really started with my curiosities in being a Dominant in my very early years.
 I liked to inflict touch, scratching and biting, and the reactions that they invoked.
 From there, I went from being the one giving to the one receiving, and I now love sensation play on both sides of the coin.
 For a newcomer submissive, bondage and a velvet glove can be a great way to develop trust.
-With other partners, a cold metal chain on the skin can have some serious “ooh” factor.
+With other partners, a cold metal chain on the skin can have some serious “ooh” factor!

 Share with us a hot memory featuring sensation play.